-Though the ambient air was not specifically sampled, the area is a dusty desert environment.
-For inhalational exposure to high levels of dust and particulate matter, exposures may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, and certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio pulmonary conditions) are at greatest risk of developing notable health effects.
-Although most effects from exposure to dust and particulate matter should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
-Some individuals may have sought treatment for acute respiratory irritation during their time at Camp Black Horse.
-Personnel who reported with symptoms or required treatment while at this site should have exposure/treatment noted in medical record on a Standard Form (SF) 600 (Chronological Record of Medical Care).
+Air quality: For inhalable coarse particulate matter less than 10 micrometers in diameter (PM10), the PM10 overall short-term risk was not evaluated due to no available data.
+For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}), the PM{2.5} overall short-term risk was not evaluated due to insufficient data.
+However, exposures to PM10 and PM{2.5} may vary, as conditions may vary, and may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
+For PM10 and PM{2.5}, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
+For burn pits, the short-term risks for PM10 for PM{2.5} were not evaluated due to insufficient data - see Section 10.7.
+For burn pits, exposures may vary, and exposure to high levels of PM10 and to PM{2.5} in the smoke may also result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel and certain subgroups while at this site.
+Although most short-term health effects from exposure to particulate matter and burn pit smoke should have resolved postdeployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
+Some individuals may have sought treatment for acute respiratory irritation during their time at FOB Lashkar Gar and vicinity.
+Personnel who reported with symptoms or required treatment while at this site should have exposure and treatment noted in medical record (e.g., electronic medical record and/or on a Standard Form (SF) 600 (Chronological Record of Medical Care).